Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Located on a beautiful bay with crystal waters, it has one of the best beaches on the island.

-Kamares has everything you need to keep you entertained, with plenty of cafes, taverns, and accommodation options available.
+Kamares has everything you need to keep you entertained, with plenty of cafes, taverns, and even hotels with private pools.

 There are pastry shops with exquisite desserts and pottery studios selling traditional ceramics.
 Plus, some of the oldest churches on the island are located here, sprinkled among the classic Cycladic houses.